MistApproach/callm/README.md

 | Mistral | ✅ | ✅ |
 | Phi3 | ✅ | ❌ |
 | Qwen2 | ✅ | ❌ |

+> [!NOTE]
+> Callm is still at early development stage and is NOT production ready yet.

 ## Installation
 Add callm to your dependencies: